AlexNaskida/JavaMidterm/src/README.md

 ### 3. Describe the cases where you have tried AI, but without desired result.
 (1 point).

- I can't recall such a moment.
+ I can't recall such a moment, since I didn't encounter any issues.
 Everything was smooth and clean.